stevekinney/vscode-examples/shopping-list/README.md

 - Remove an item from the list.
 - Verify the content of the `newItems` array.

-### Debugging the useEffect
+### Debugging the `useEffect`

-- Set a breakpoint inside of the useEffect's callback function.
+- Set a breakpoint inside of the `useEffect`'s callback function.
-- Add or remove items from the list, and verify that the useEffect is called.
+- Add or remove items from the list, and verify that the `useEffect` is called.
 - Verify that the total is updated correctly.

-### Inspecting React component state

-- Use the React Developer Tools extension in Chrome or Edge to inspect the component's state and props.
-This allows you to observe how the state changes over time.